thomasfowlerFIS/devops-creating-custom-virtual-machine-images/README.md

 #### **Exporting a Virtual Appliance**

-From the VirtualBox hypervisor, right-click on the virtual machine to clone and select `"Export to OCI..."`
+From the VirtualBox hypervisor, right-click on the virtual machine to clone and select `"Export to OCI..."` (See Fig. 1)

 <img src="https://raw.githubusercontent.com/thomasfowlerFIS/devops-creating-custom-virtual-machine-images/master/assets/exportingVM_step1.png" height="300" />

 [Fig. 1]

-Next a diaglog is presented such as the following:
+Next a diaglog is presented such as the following (See Fig. 2):

 <img src="https://raw.githubusercontent.com/thomasfowlerFIS/devops-creating-custom-virtual-machine-images/master/assets/exportingVM_step2.png" width="700" />